FMMT666/NRF24LU1prog/README.md

 the topmost 2kB of the flash memory of the "MainBlock" and is enabled by default.
-As soon as you reprogram the chip, you should make sure to not overwrite that area and provide a mechanism to enter the bootloader again, e.g. by either restoring the original reset vector address or implementing your own code to jump to the bootloader's address.
+As soon as you reprogram the chip, you should make sure to not overwrite that area and provide a mechanism to enter the bootloader again, e.g. by either restoring the original reset vector address or implementing your own code, capable of jumping to the bootloader's address.

 Even with that missing, one could still reprogram the chip via the SPI interface, but for good reasons, it is possible to disable the flash memory SPI access.
 This can be done by writing a 0x00 to address 0x23 of the "InfoPage" memory, a special configuration memory.
 There's even a handy SPI command for this: RDISMB.

+Virtually all of those far east traders' NRF24LU1+ boards come with that memory lock.

-The only way to reset that memory lock is to erase the complete flash memory ("MainBlock").
+The only way to reset that, is to erase the complete flash memory ("MainBlock").
 After that, but only until the next reset, PROG pin or power cycle, you can write and read the "MainBlock" flash memory.

-To completely reset that access restriction, one needs to set the value of "InfoPage's" memory address 0x23 to 0xff, which can only be done by erasing the "InfoPage".
+To completely reset that access restriction, one needs to set the value of "InfoPage's" memory address 0x23 to 0xff, which can only be done by erasing the complete "InfoPage".

     WARNING:
     Erasing the "InfoPage" will brick the NRF24LU1+,